SpektraSystems/Red-Hat-Modernize-Apps/lab1.md

 <kbd>![](images/getting-started/codeready-workspace.png)</kbd>

-Now you can import the project skeletons into your workspace.

-The projects are already imported into your workspace and is visible in the project explorer.
+This would be the point at which you would import the project skeletons into your workspace.
+For this lab, the projects are already imported into your workspace and are visible in the project explorer

 Codeready Workspaces is a full featured IDE and provides language specific capabilities for various project types.
 In order to enable these capabilities, let's convert the imported project skeletons to a Maven projects.